mkamadeus/Labpro-Connection-Visualizer/README.md

 }
 ```

 - Several citizen has a listed connection with themselves, which doesn't really make sense, e.g citizen with ID 85.
+Again, this problem is bettr solved on the backend side.

 ```json
 {